beynar/svelte-streamdown/src/README.md

 ## 🎭 Animation System

-Streamdown includes a sophisticated animation system designed specifically for streaming AI content, providing smooth and engaging visual feedback as text appears on screen.
+Streamdown includes an animation system designed specifically for streaming AI content, providing smooth and engaging visual feedback as text appears on screen.

 ### How It Works

 The animation system works by:

 1. **Tokenization**: Text is broken down into tokens (words or characters) based on your configuration
-2. **Sequential Animation**: Each token animates in sequence with configurable timing
+2. **Sequential Animation**: Each token animates as it is received
 3. **Block-level Animation**: Entire blocks (paragraphs, headings, code blocks) animate as units

 ### Animation Types